Table of Contents

 — Heather Irwin (@Heather55640673) September 23, 2022

-How Does an Attorney Helps in a DUI Case?
+How Does an Attorney Help in a DUI Case?

 An individual with a history of prior DUI cases may face serious penalties.
 Any drive under the influence offense in the last 10 years would be legally recorded and would gain you points.
 More points would make you declared a habitual traffic offender.

 DUI charges not only fetch you penalties but also affect your life.
-It may cripple your job applications, school admissions and financial aids.
+It may cripple your job applications, school admissions, and financial aid.

 The faster you proceed legally; it would help you fight the license suspension by DMV.
 You have 10 days to request a hearing to challenge the suspension.
 Failing to do so would cause your license to get suspended for 30 days.
 Getting legal assistance would help you proceed on time.